cheryl-barnes/Predation_TrophicStability/README.md

 &#8212; Dorn, M., K. Aydin, B. Fissel, D. Jones, A. McCarthy, W. Palsson, and K. Spalinger K. 2017.
 Assessment of the Walleye Pollock stock in the Gulf of Alaska.
 North Pacific Fishery Management Council Gulf of Alaska SAFE Report 47–182. <br>
 &#8212; Hanselman, D. H., C. J. Rodgveller, C. R. Lunsford, and K. H. Fenske.
 2017.
 Assessment of the Sablefish stock in Alaska.
 North Pacific Fishery Management Council Bering Sea, Aleutian Islands, and Gulf of Alaska SAFE Report 327–502. <br>
 &#8212; Spies, I., K. Aydin, J. N. Ianelli, and W. Palsson.
 2017.
 Assessment of the Arrowtooth Flounder stock in the Gulf of Alaska.
 North Pacific Fishery Management Council Gulf of Alaska SAFE Report 749–846. <br>
 &#8212; Stewart, I., and A. Hicks.
 2017.
-Assessment of the Pacific halibut (Hippoglossus stenolepis) stock at the end of 2017.
+Assessment of the Pacific halibut (<i>Hippoglossus stenolepis</i>) stock at the end of 2017.
 International Pacific Halibut Commission IPHC-2018-AM094-10. <br>
 ### Survey and Food Habits Data
 &#8212; Clark, W. G., and S. R. Hare.
 2006.
 Assessment and management of Pacific halibut: data, methods, and policy.
 IPHC Scientific Report 83. <br>
 &#8212; Livingston, P. A., K. Aydin, T. W. Buckley, G. M. Lang, M-S. Yang, and B. S. Miller.
 2017.
 Quantifying food web interactions in the North Pacific – a data-based approach.
 Environmental Biology of Fishes.
 100(4):443–470. <br>
 &#8212; Sigler, M. F., and H. H. Zenger, Jr. 1989.
 Assessment of Gulf of Alaska Sablefish and other groundfish based on the domestic longline survey, 1987.
 NOAA Technical Memorandum NMFS-AFSC Report 169. <br>
 &#8212; von Szalay, P. G., and N. W. Raring.
 2016.
 Data report: 2015 Gulf of Alaska bottom trawl survey.
 Seattle, WA.
 NOAA Technical Memorandum NMFS-AFSC-325. <br>
 ### Species Distribution Modeling
 &#8212; Barnes, C. L., A. H. Beaudreau, M. E. Hunsicker, and L. Ciannelli (2018).
-Assessing the potential for competition between Pacific Halibut (Hippoglossus stenolepis) and Arrowtooth Flounder (Atheresthes stomias) in the Gulf of Alaska.
+Assessing the potential for competition between Pacific Halibut (<i>Hippoglossus stenolepis</i>) and Arrowtooth Flounder (<i>Atheresthes stomias</i>) in the Gulf of Alaska.
 PLoS ONE 13(12):e0209402. <br>
 &#8212; Hunsicker, M. E., L. Ciannelli, K. M. Bailey, S. Zador, and L. Stige.
 2013.
 Climate and demography dictate the strength of predator-prey overlap in a subarctic marine ecosystem.
 PLoS ONE 8(6):e66025. <br>
 &#8212; Shelton, A. O., M. E. Hunsicker, E. J. Ward, B. E. Feist, R. Blake, C. L. Ward, et al. 2017.
 Spatio-temporal models reveal subtle changes to demersal communities following the Exxon Valdez oil spill.
-ICES Journal of Marince Science doi:10.1093/icesjms/fsx079. <br>
+ICES Journal of Marine Science doi:10.1093/icesjms/fsx079. <br>
 ### Bioenergetics
 &#8212; Armstrong JB and Schindler DE.
 2011.
 Excess digestive capacity in predators reflects a life of feast and famine.
 Nature.
 476:84–87. <br>
 &#8212; Beaudreau, A. H., and T. E. Essington.
 2009.
-Development of a new field-based approach for estimating consumption rates of fishes and comparison with a bioenergetics model for lingcod (Ophiodon elongatus).
+Development of a new field-based approach for estimating consumption rates of fishes and comparison with a bioenergetics model for lingcod (<i>Ophiodon elongatus</i>).
 Canadian Journal of Fisheries and Aquatic Sciences 66:565−578. <br>
 &#8212; Harvey, C. J. 2009.
 Effects of temperature change on demersal fisheries in the California Current: a bioenergetics approach.
 Canadian Journal of Fisheries and Aquatic Sciences 66:1449–1461. <br>
 &#8212; Holsman, K. K., and K. Aydin.
 2015.
 Comparative methods for evaluating climate change impacts on the foraging ecology of Alaskan groundfish.
 Marine Ecology Progress Series 521:217–235. <br>
 &#8212; Holsman, K. K., K. Aydin, J. Sullivan, T. Hurst, and G. Kruse.
 2019.
-Climate effects and bottom-up controls on growth and size-at-age of Pacific halibut (Hippoglossus stenolepis) in Alaska (USA).
+Climate effects and bottom-up controls on growth and size-at-age of Pacific halibut (<i>Hippoglossus stenolepis</i>) in Alaska (USA).
 Fisheries Oceanography 28:345–358. <br>
 ### Miscellaneous
 &#8212; Brodziak, J. 2012.
 Fitting length-weight relationships with linear regression using the log-transformed allometric model with bias-correction.
 NOAA Technical Memorandum PIFSC-H-12-03. <br>
 &#8212; Chipps, S. R., and J. E. Garvey.
 2007.
 Assessment of diets and feeding patterns.
 In: Analysis and interpretation of freshwater fisheries data.
 C. S. Guy and M. L. Brown, editors.
 Bethesda, MD.
 American Fisheries Society 473–514. <br>